 Thinking about business beyond the numbers

-A typical way to split some controller and CFO duties is to think of controllers as looking backward — trend reports, monthly budgets, analysis of spend that has already happened — and to think of CFOs as looking ahead in finances and profit, and in business.
+A typical way to split some controller and CFO duties is to think of controllers as looking backward — trend reports, monthly budgets, analysis of spend that has already happened — and to think of CFOs as looking forward to finances and profit, and in business.

 Controllers need to be highly attuned to what the larger goals of the business are and how controllers can shape their work to support them.
 It could be as simple as adding new KPIs to reports to correspond to changing business goals, or it could be as complex as overhauling analytics for greater visibility into key areas.